DataAnalyticsEngineering/FANS/README.md

     libfftw3-mpi-dev
 ```

-Also, we recommend to set up a Python virtual environment for the `FANS_Dashboard`:
+Additionally, to use the [FANS_Dashboard](FANS_Dashboard/) we recommend to setting up a Python virtual environment.
+For this, the dependencies are installed with the following command

 ```bash
 apt-get install \